HiPerCoRe/KTT/documentation/ktt_api.md

 size of the data if only part of an argument needs to be retrieved.
 Target memory location's size has to be equal or greater than size of retrieved data.
 No result validation is performed.

+* `void setSearchMethod(const SearchMethod& searchMethod, const std::vector<double>& searchArguments)`:
+Specifies search method used during kernel tuning.
+Number of required search arguments depends on the search method.
+Default search method is full search, which requires no search arguments.
+Other methods require following search arguments:
+    - Random search - (0) fraction
+    - PSO - (0) fraction, (1) swarm size, (2) global influence, (3) local influence, (4) random influence
+    - Annealing - (0) fraction, (1) maximum temperature

+    Fraction argument specifies how many configurations out of all configurations will be explored during the tuning process (eg. setting fraction to 0.5 will cause tuner to explore half of the configurations).
+    Swarm size argument will be converted to size_t.

 Result retrieval methods
 ------------------------